 Employer branding should not be neglected even if the pandemic has disrupted normal work schedules and processes.
 You may think that employees are grateful that they at least have a job during a global crisis, that can sustain them.
 This, however, can turn out to be a mistake.
 Talent experts should not take this opportunity for granted, rather they should continue to make efforts- perhaps more than before- to build a solid talent retention strategy.

 There are various effective steps that can be taken to boost professional development of employees, even when they are working from home, such as e-learning modules, webinars with industry experts, rewarding consistent performance, or even creating a blog that is exclusively available to the staff, allowing them to find out new recipes or exercise regimens.
-As a talent expert, you need to turn on the creative gears in your mind to come with strategies that increase employee engagement.
+As a talent expert, you need to turn on the creative gears in your mind to come up with strategies that increase employee engagement.

 The Bottom Line